This guide will show you what Mercenary Attire looks like, what buffs it provides, and how to get it in Ghost of Yotei!

 Armor Effects

-Mercenary Attire improves the availability of Sake, makes its beneficial effect more potent, and buffs the effectiveness of weapon throws.
+Mercenary Attire improves the availability of Sake, buffs its Spirit recovery effect, and makes weapon throw better.
 It can be upgraded to strengthen these effects.

 Tier I